pdotsani/100-days-of-code/r1-log.md

 ### R1D10
 Refined the vibrant functionality by modifing styles on the character info page.
 Revised logic so page template does not load until charInfo object is complete.

+### R1D11
+Refined the css on the character page and main page.